University of Dayton

 B.A. in Psychology; Minor in Philosophy and Bible & Religion

-Managing $10M in revenue in semiconductor, aerospace, defense, medical, and automotive industries
+Managing $25M in revenue and 130 employees in semiconductor, aerospace, defense, medical, and automotive industries.
+The company has grown from $8M in revenue and 65 employees in 2014.

 As Executive Director, I was responsible for the business operations of this contemporary church of about 750 average weekly attendance.
 Responsibilities include: